K1SysAdmin/CaeReflex/README.md

 Computer-aided engineering (CAE) projects often leave useful evidence scattered across solver folders, mesh files, result files, scripts, notes, and literature searches.
 A Gmsh geometry, an OpenFOAM case, a VTK/ParaView output, and a DOI search can all describe the same engineering question, but they usually live in formats that general-purpose LLM agents cannot safely inspect or cite without help.

-That creates a practical gap: an engineer may have simulation artefacts on disk, while a Custom GPT, Claude agent, or other LLM assistant only sees a partial explanation typed into chat.
+That creates a practical gap: an engineer may have simulation cases on disk, while a Custom GPT, Claude agent, or other LLM assistant only sees a partial explanation typed into chat.

 ## What the problem impedes

 Without a structured evidence layer, agents and reviewers can struggle to:

 - identify which CAE tools and file formats are present;
-- summarize case intent, detected inputs, and result artefacts consistently;
+- summarize case intent, detected inputs, and result consistently;
 - distinguish detected evidence from assumptions;
 - preserve provenance for where each piece of information came from;
 - surface inspection warnings before a human relies on the case;